 Developing specialized complex financial products and arbitration programs

 Through its service of developing specialized complex financial products and arbitration programs for the judiciary, both in advanced and developing economies, P.R.I.M.E.
-Finance, together with the International Bar Association and the European Bank for Reconstruction and Development, provides training, issues supporting expert advice and engages in relevant research.
-Judicial training programs are currently being developed on four continents, while an award for “Best Newcomer” at the GAR arbitration awards ceremony in Stockholm and nominations for several innovation awards have also been achieved.
+Finance, with the support of the International Bar Association and the European Bank for Reconstruction and Development, provides training, issues supporting expert advice and engages in relevant research.
+Judicial training programs are currently being developed on five continents, while an award for “Best Newcomer” at the GAR arbitration awards ceremony in Stockholm and nominations for several innovation awards have also been achieved.
 Additionally, a “P.R.I.M.E.
 Finance Fellowship” has been created at the Netherlands Institute for Advanced Study (NIAS) to promote research in the field of law relevant to the activities of P.R.I.M.E.
 Finance.

 Its mission is to foster a more stable global economy and financial marketplace by reducing legal uncertainty and systemic risk, and, especially in emerging markets, promoting the rule of law.
 P.R.I.M.E.
 Finance’s Advisory Board is chaired by H.E.
 The Hon.
 Sir David Baragwanath KNZM, Appellate Judge and former President, The Special Tribunal for Lebanon, Overseas Bencher, The Inner Temple; and its Management Board is chaired by Professor Jeffrey Golden, a Governor and Honorary Fellow of the London School of Economics and Political Science, retired founding partner of Allen & Overy LLP’s US law practice and the former senior partner in that firm’s global derivatives practice.
 A guiding principal of the organization is independence, which will distinguish it from industry associations and other financial market participants.